 How will my student benefit from joining a fraternity or a sorority?

-Fraternities and sororities are rooted in founding principles that foster academic achievement, student involvement, community service, and life-long friendships.
+Fraternities and sororities are rooted in founding principles that foster academic achievement, student leadership, community service, and life-long friendships.
 Greek organizations are comprised of students who have common interests and values who form a network of support for one another during their college years.
 Advantages include:

 How will joining a Greek organization affect my student’s academic pursuits?

 Fraternities and Sororities pride themselves on being a “step above the rest” in terms of academics.
 Each chapter maintains a certain grade point average that members must strive attain during their college experience.
 Most chapters require a high GPA for initial membership into the organization, and them utilize resources such as study hours and tutoring programs to keep members above the minimum standard.
+For a detailed Academic Report click here.

 What are the social aspects of fraternity or sorority membership?